Use These 175 Games to Inject Fun and Enthusiasm Into Your ESL Classroom and Watch Your Students Learn English 200% Faster!

 Learning English Can Be Fun!

-But don't take my word for it; here are testimonials from teachers around the world who I have helped:
+But do not take my word for it; here are testimonials from teachers around the world who I have helped:

-I got into teaching after my language degree in French and Spanish, when I took a TEFL qualification (teaching English as a foreign language) and taught in language schools and privately for several years.
-I certainly remember the massive amount of time it took me to prepare lessons back then as I searched around to try and make lessons less dry.
+When I got into teaching, after my degree and TEFL qualification (teaching English as a foreign language), I certainly remember the massive amount of time it took me to prepare lessons, as I searched around to try and make lessons less dry.
 At one point I was using the Inlingua course book.
 For those of you who do not know it, it is like a grammar book.
 There are no pictures or texts, just the grammar point you must teach that day, and the teacher basically has to make up a lesson around that.
 It was a lot of work and initially it took a lot of thinking come up with fun ideas that related to the grammatical point in hand.

 The other big problem teachers have is the almost imperceptible progress students seem to make from one week to the next.
 You may only see your students once a week and by the time they come back for the next lesson they have forgotten it all!

-When this happens it simply means that your lessons are not that good and the students are not that motivated so they certainly won't take a few minutes out in the week to go over vocabulary or language as revision.
+When this happens it could mean that your lessons are not that good and the students are not that motivated so they certainly will not take a few minutes in the week to go over vocabulary or language as revision.